mpolden/journal/README.md

 `Database` specifies where the SQLite database containing our records should be stored.

+`Comma` is the decimal separator to use when record amounts.
+It defaults to `.`.

 `[[accounts]]` declares known bank accounts.
 The section can be repeated to define multiple accounts.
 Importing records for an unknown account is an error.